 You will need to bring

 - 1.1m - 1.6m light to medium weight woven fabric such as cotton lawn or voile.
 Some medium weight cottons are also suitable - please get in touch to check before hand or use the fabric focus session to get advice on fabrics that are available to use in the shop.
+It is advisable to purchase fabric prior to attending the course so that you can pre-wash the fabric to account for shrinkage, so it is best to order ahead.

 - Matching thread